Career As Nephrologist

 Aspirants can avail the prospective job career in this field.
 In India, aspirants can go for DM in Nephrology or DNB in Nephrology.
 In abroad the demand of pediatrics is high as compared to India.
 Pediatric Nephrology offers various opportunities in its specializations.

 In various hospitals of Nephrology, the Nephrology department is almost present, aspirants can work in hospitals under Nephrology health care facility.
-There are numbers of kidney dialysis centres where you can hire by employers as nephrologists.
+There are numbers of kidney dialysis centres where one can hire as nephrologists.

 - Pediatric Nephrologist